metno/ansible-role-firewall/README.md

 Testing
 -------

 Testing is done using Ansible Molecule.
-It uses Vagrant with libvirt as backend.
+It uses our libvirt-provision role as backend.

+Testing is done on Almalinux and Ubuntu.

-To run full test run:
+To run test:

 ```bash
 molecule test